 ‘All religions are true’ Religious Pluralism: A Christian Response

-Christianity is set apart from all other religions because of these beliefs:
+To begin, Christianity is different from all other main religions based on:

 (3) God has come to us in the flesh through Jesus Christ.